telerik/blazor-docs/introduction.md

 To use UI for Blazor commercially, you need to <a href="https://www.telerik.com/purchase/blazor-ui" target="_blank">purchase a license</a>.
 Feel free to review the Telerik UI for Blazor <a href="https://www.telerik.com/purchase/license-agreement/blazor-ui" target="_blank">License Agreement</a> and get acquainted with the full terms of use.

+## Building Blocks and Page Templates

+Need to accelerate your application development?
+Explore our expertly crafted, customizable, and accessible <a href="https://www.telerik.com/design-system/docs/ui-templates/overview/" target="_blank">Telerik and Kendo UI Building Blocks and Page Templates</a>.

 ## Support Options

 For any issues you might encounter while working with Telerik UI for Blazor, use any of the available support channels: